annelledejager/blog/_life/3_iceland.markdown

 	—<a href="http://www.frommers.com/destinations/iceland/when-to-go">Frommers</a>
 </blockquote>

 The best thing about the RV is flexibility.
 We had no plans except the direction of the Ring Road we intended to take.
 With the portable wifi in the car we could plan as we go.
-The lack of plans made our trip unique and spontaneous. <b>Tip: add a portable wifi to your RV rental.</b>
+The lack of plans made our trip unique and spontaneous. <b>Tip: add a portable wifi to your RV rental.</b> The weather was a bit unpredictable.
+It rained the first and last days, but was cloudy to sunny in between.
+It was ±8 °C daily and the temperatures dropped to ±5 °C at night.
+Early mornings and cleaning dishes were our main reminders of the cold.

 What is the Ring Road?
 <blockquote>